Encouraging girls in STEM

-- Encourage questions – encourage your daughter’s natural curiosity about the world.
-Scientists are professional question askers.
-Let your daughter know that she doesn’t need to have all the answers or do things the ‘right’ way – encourage her to explore, make mistakes and discover things for herself!
+Scientists are professional 'question-askers', so encourage your daughter’s natural curiosity.
+Let her know that she doesn’t need to have all the answers or to do things the ‘right’ way.
+Encourage her to explore, make mistakes and discover things for herself.

-- Offer a STEM-friendly home – encourage your daughter to have fun doing safe experimentation and discovery.
-Let her get a little messy in the kitchen and backyard – practicing predicting, measuring, observing and analysing.
-Borrow books and watch documentaries and TV programs together about science and nature.
+Encourage your daughter to have fun doing safe experimentation and discovery.
+Let her get a little messy in the kitchen and backyard while she practices predicting, measuring, observing and analysing.
+Borrow books and watch documentaries and TV programs about science and nature.

-- Follow her interests – use your daughter’s interests as a springboard for STEM learning.
-For example, if she is into horses, encourage her to find out how they are bred, what their nutrition needs are, how their muscles move, and how fast and far they can run.
+Use your daughter’s interests as a springboard for STEM learning.
+For example, if she is into horses, she might like to find out how they are bred, what their nutrition needs are, how their muscles move, and how fast and far they can run.

-- Talk the talk – talk to your daughter about maths and science.
-Talk about the different designs and shapes that you see around you in nature, buildings and machinery, or science stories in the news.
+Talk to your daughter about the designs and shapes that you see around you in nature, buildings and machinery, or science stories in the news.
 Ask her about what she is learning in school in maths and science – and get excited!
 Encourage her to talk about her struggles and her successes and praise her for her effort.

-- Science is for everyone! – Encourage your daughter to pursue maths and science, and let her know that ‘Science is for everybody’.
-Encourage her to keep trying if she lacks confidence or doubts herself – and tell her you believe in her, and find ways to help her if she needs it.
+Encourage your daughter to pursue maths and science, and let her know that ‘Science is for everybody’.
+If she lacks confidence or doubts herself, encourage her to keep trying, tell her you believe in her, and find ways to help her if she needs it.